franksh/dsr-rossman-comp/readme.md

-# Rossman Kaggle Mini-Competition
+# Rossman Store Sales Prediction

-This mini competition is adapted from the Kaggle Rossman challenge.
+This project was a mini competition done at the [Data Science Retreat Berlin](https://datascienceretreat.com/.)

-The goal is to predict the sales number of Rossman stores over time.
+The goal of this project was to predict the sales number of Rossman stores over time.
+The data was adapted from the [Kaggle Rossman challenge](https://www.kaggle.com/c/rossmann-store-sales).

 The data given includes the daily sales number of Rossman stores from January 2014 to July 2015.